-A high speed allows you to generate more lift and therefore use an increased angle of bank, but the high airspeed means the radius of the turn (how many nautical miles it takes to make the turn) is high and therefore the rate will be lower.
+A high speed allows you to generate more lift and therefore use an increased angle of bank, but the high airspeed means the radius of the turn (how many nautical miles it takes to make the turn) is high and therefore the rate will be lower (see Figure 2).

-To make a maximum rate turn you need to turn at the highest angle of bank that can be sustained at the lowest possible airspeed – just above VS – this is why the stall warning is used to indicate maximum rate.
+To make a maximum rate turn, you need to turn at the highest angle of bank that can be sustained at the lowest possible airspeed – just above VS – that is why the stall warning is used to indicate maximum rate.

 Somewhere between wings level and 90 degrees there is a practical limit to the angle of bank that can be used, as the aeroplane cannot be turned at 90 degrees angle of bank because there would be no vertical component to balance the weight, no matter how much lift was produced.

 This diagram shows the relationship of load factor to increasing angle of bank (see Figure 3).
 The structural load limit for the aeroplane will determine the maximum angle of bank that could be used without structural failure.
 Most light training aeroplanes have positive structural load limits of +3.8G in the normal category and +4.4G in the utility category.
 It can be seen that this limit is reached between 70 and 75 degrees angle of bank.
 Therefore, the average light training aeroplane cannot turn at angles of bank greater than about 75 degrees without causing structural damage.

 From the graph, state the limiting angle of bank you will be using in your aeroplane.